 Traineeships Currently Available

-To apply, please send a CV and cover letter to Jessie Rodger.
+To apply for this traineeship, please send your CV and cover letter to Catherine Thomson, Development Coordinator.

 About our Traineeships

 We offer six training placements and are looking for individuals who are passionate about music and the performing arts, and committed to making a career in arts management and administration.

 "The Arts Management Training Programme provides fantastic hands-on experience of the music business.
 Working in the library, I was set in a unique position between the office and the orchestra, and as a result not only learned the skills needed to be an orchestral librarian, but gained an invaluable insight into how the orchestra operates on multiple levels.
 Through working with both the musicians and the administration, I not only gained a lot of important experience, but also had a huge amount of fun and heard some great music at the same time!
 My time at the Philharmonia Orchestra undoubtedly gave me the required training to start my career in orchestral management."
 Tom Alexander, Library Trainee, December 2012 - April 2013

 See below for further details (if you would like to apply for traineeships in more than one Department please send a separate CV for each application you wish to make).
 Please click on the relevant option for further details.

 Placements are voluntary and unpaid, although travel expenses (maximum equivalent of monthly travelcard, London zones 1 - 6, per month, during each Trainee placement) and a lunch allowance are available.